willis240/willis240.github.io/README.md

 #### July 29

+- Added a panel to the port checking dashboard for testing new versions of my port checking script without interrupting the pi's data stream
 - Add logging such that when port_check does not detect an open port, socket.connect_ex's return value is logged along with the port number and the time
 - Changed the logging timestamps from my computer's time to UTC
 - Made requirements.txt to make getting setup for running my monitoring program easier